-Focusing on a task, especially something you love, is like blowing air on a fire to get it hot enough for ooey, gooey s’mores!Your creativity is like a muscle.
+Focusing on a task is like blowing air on a fire to get it hot enough for ooey, gooey s’mores!Your creativity is like a muscle.
 The more you use it, the stronger it becomes ~ Brian Tracy Click To Tweet

 So why do we feel we’re not creative?
 Why DO so many people say “I don’t have a creative bone in my body?“